Women in Mexico: Contraception

 However, certain disparities in the increased knowledge have been identified.
-Reproductive health experts have concluded, that “stigma, gender, relationships and ethnicity may all play a role in a woman´s experience in receiving birth control” (Rafanelli, 2022), leading to less, or even denied access to EC.
+Reproductive health experts have concluded, that "stigma, gender, relationships and ethnicity may all play a role in a woman´s experience in receiving birth control", leading to less, or even denied access to EC.
 Lower wealth and education, rural living and indigenous status on access and knowledge are associated with less possibilities of contact to EC resources, denying women in certain living situations the chances to break out of sometimes repressive gender roles and with less bodily autonomy.

 So while the rapid growth in knowledge and use of Emergency Contraception in Mexico can be seen as a successful step in women's empowerment, a lot of steps still must be taken in order to include Mexican women in all kinds of living situations.

 Sexuality

 There are still persisting inequalities between levels of sexual experience between females and males.
 In national survey of Mexican youth published in 2000, 22% of men and 11% of women of the age 16 had admitted to having experienced sexual intercourse.
 However, these rates for both men and women remain fairly low due to the cultural perception that it is inappropriate to engage in intercourse before marriage.
 This shared cultural belief stems from the traditional teachings of the Catholic Church which has had great influence over Latin American cultures.